Cetearyl Alcohol (30/70, eq. Lanette D)

 Lab Service Price

-Cetearyl Alcohol is used to increase the stability of emulsions, increase the viscosity of creams or lotions, and help make the moisturizer more effective because Cetearyl Alcohol has emollient properties in itself.
+Cetearyl Alcohol is used to help stabilize emulsions, increase the viscosity of creams or lotions, and enhance the effectiveness of moisturizers because Cetearyl Alcohol has emollient properties in itself.

 Cetearyl Alcohol is a thickener or thickener in cream.
-It has a flake-like appearance.
-When mixed with any type of Cream Maker, it will add texture to the cream.
-There is more cream.
-Gives a thicker cream texture.
+It is in the form of flakes.
+When mixed with any Cream Maker, it will help increase the texture of the cream, make the cream heavier, and give a thicker cream texture.

-Cetearyl Alcohol is an occlusive emollient or helps coat the skin.
-To reduce the chance of skin water loss, it is a moisturizer in itself.
+Cetearyl Alcohol is an occlusive emollient or helps to coat the skin to reduce the chance of water loss from the skin, so it is a moisturizer in itself.

-Cetearyl Alcohol is made from a combination of Cetyl Alcohol and Stearyl Alcohol to help increase gentleness on the skin. and improve the efficiency of surface coating.
-Compared to Cetyl Alcohol alone
+Cetearyl Alcohol is a combination of Cetyl Alcohol and Stearyl Alcohol to help increase skin gentleness and improve skin coating efficiency compared to Cetyl Alcohol alone.

-Cetearyl Alcohol must be used with any type of Cream Maker because Cetearyl Alcohol cannot bind water with oil.
+Cetearyl Alcohol must not be used with any type of Cream Maker because Cetearyl Alcohol cannot bind water and oil.

-Cetearyl Alcohol will cause the whiteness of the cream.
-When applied to the skin If you don't want a white cast when applied to the skin.
-Please use Pentaerythrityl Distearate substitute
+Cetearyl Alcohol will cause a white cast when applied to the skin.
+If you do not want a white cast when applied to the skin, please use Pentaerythrityl Distearate instead.

 Example of using Cetearyl Alcohol to help make the cream heavier.